McDonald’s Corporation (MCD) Analysis & Opinions from Experts

 Sponsored

-The stock witnessed a 2.43% gain in the last 1 month and extending the period to 3 months gives it a -0.92%, and is 2.88% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.39% over the week and 1.52% over the month.
+The stock witnessed a -3.62% loss in the last 1 month and extending the period to 3 months gives it a -3.11%, and is -1.93% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.22% over the week and 1.35% over the month.

 McDonald’s Corporation (MCD) Analyst Forecasts